 Good morning, what time does the museum open?

-Basic verbs for tourists
+Basic Spanish verbs for traveling

 - Quiero… – I want…